Release date: 4/16/2019

-Carolina Farm Credit will returned a cash dividend of over $21.5 million in 2017.
-This marked the 30th consecutive year of patronage refunds.
-Members will receive these checks at customer appreciation events held by each of the 32 Carolina Farm Credit branch offices.
+This marked the 31st consecutive year of patronage refunds, during those 31 years, Carolina Farm Credit has distributed more than $435 million to our borrowers.
+Members will receive their Cash Dividend checks at customer appreciation events held by each of the 31 Carolina Farm Credit branch offices.

 Carolina Farm Credit is a stockholder-owned cooperative providing financing to full and part-time farmers and agricultural-related businesses and also provides financing for the construction and purchase of homes in 54 counties through 32 branch offices.
 Other financial services available are credit life insurance, appraisal services, leasing programs and financial planning.